Chapter 27

-Chapter 27 is a 2007 biographical drama film depicting the murder of John Lennon by Mark David Chapman.
-It was written and directed by Jarrett Schaefer (in his directorial debut), based on the 1992 book Let Me Take You Down: Inside the Mind of Mark David Chapman, the Man Who Killed John Lennon by Jack Jones, produced by Robert Salerno, and stars Jared Leto as Chapman.
-The film takes place in December 1980, and is intended to be an exploration of Chapman's psyche.
-Its title is a reference to J. D. Salinger's 1951 novel The Catcher in the Rye, which has 26 chapters, and suggests a continuation of the book.
+Chapter 27 is a 2007 biographical drama film depicting the murder of John Lennon by Mark David Chapman in December 1980, serving as an exploration of the latter's psyche.
+Written and directed by Jarrett Schaefer (in his directorial debut), based on the 1992 nonfictionbook Let Me Take You Down: Inside the Mind of Mark David Chapman, the Man Who Killed John Lennon by Jack Jones, the film stars Jared Leto as Chapman, with Judah Friedlander and Lindsay Lohan in supporting roles.
+Its title is in reference to J. D. Salinger's 1951 novel The Catcher in the Rye, which has 26 chapters, and suggests a continuation of the book.

 As an independent production, it was picked up for distribution by Peace Arch Entertainment and premiered at the 2007 Sundance Film Festival where it received polarized reactions from critics.
 It later went into limited theatrical release in the United States on March 28, 2008.
 Chapter 27 was cited as one of the most controversial films of 2007.
 It received the Debut Feature Prize for Schaefer at the Zurich Film Festival, where Leto also won Best Performance for his portrayal of Chapman.

-A similar film The Killing of John Lennon was released in the United States the previous year.

 Plot

-On December 8, 1980, Mark David Chapman shocked the world by murdering 40-year-old musician, former member of The Beatles, and activist, John Lennon, outside The Dakota, his New York apartment building.
-Chapman's motives were fabricated from pure delusion, fueled by an obsession with the fictional character Holden Caulfield and his similar misadventures in J.D.
-Salinger's The Catcher in the Rye.
-In one instant, an anonymous, socially awkward and mentally unstable 25-year-old fan of The Beatles, who had fluctuated between idealizing Lennon and being overcome with a desire to kill him, altered the course of the history of music.
+On December 8, 1980, Mark David Chapman shocked the world by murdering 40-year-old musician, former member of the Beatles, and activist, John Lennon, outside The Dakota, his New York apartment building.
+Chapman's motives were fabricated from pure delusion, fueled by an obsession with the fictional character Holden Caulfield and his similar misadventures in J. D. Salinger's The Catcher in the Rye.
+In one instant, an anonymous, socially awkward and mentally unstable 25-year-old fan of the Beatles, who had fluctuated between idealizing Lennon and being overcome with a desire to kill him, altered the course of the history of music.

 A man whose painfully restless mind thrashes about uncontrollably between paranoia, sociopathic lying and delusion is summed up in such character revealing comments as "I'm too vulnerable for a world full of pain and lies" and "Everyone is cracked and broken.
 You have to find something to fix you.
 To give you what you need.
 To make you whole again."

-From his lies to cab drivers (identifying himself as The Beatles' sound engineer) to his socially unacceptable behavior around Jude, a young fan he meets outside The Dakota, to his argument with paparazzi photographer Paul, Chapman keeps the psychoses bubbling below the surface as his grasp on reality deteriorates into a completely misguided rage.
+From his lies to cab drivers (identifying himself as the Beatles' sound engineer) to his socially unacceptable behavior around Jude, a young fan he meets outside The Dakota, to his argument with paparazzi photographer Paul, Chapman keeps the psychoses bubbling below the surface as his grasp on reality deteriorates into a completely misguided rage.